jayalmaraz/jay-almaraz.github.io/external/campfire-rebranding-faqs.md

 ## Q: What about your Facebook, Instagram, etc.?

 If you're already following us, great!
 The same accounts will remain, but everything will be updated to the new `@volaby` content.
 If you're yet to follow our socials, now is the chance to keep up to date with Volaby tech4good content, get in touch and share your thoughts, and subscribe to stories from heaps of our other partner orgs.

-### Follow Campfire (soon to be Volaby) on
+### Follow Volaby (soon to be Volaby) on

-* <a href="https://www.facebook.com/YourCampfireApp/" target="_blank">Facebook</a>
+- <a href="https://www.facebook.com/YourVolabyApp/" target="_blank">Facebook</a>
-* <a href="https://www.instagram.com/yourcampfire/" target="_blank">Instagram</a>
+- <a href="https://www.instagram.com/yourcampfire/" target="_blank">Instagram</a>
-* <a href="https://www.linkedin.com/company/volaby" target="_blank">LinkedIn</a>
+- <a href="https://www.linkedin.com/company/volaby" target="_blank">LinkedIn</a>

 # Thank you so much!